Why should you care about Big Data?

-- Same data on different times gives completely different conclusions.
+- The same data at different times give completely different conclusions.

 3. Filter the good information

-Once you have a good amount of well-supported information, you should now filter it.
-And if you have done so before… re-filter it again.
+Once you have a good amount of well-supported information, you should filter it.

-There are two main objectives you should cover in this stage:
+There are two things you should do at this stage:

-- Selecting the relevant information for your goal.
+- Select the relevant information for your goal.

-As you can see, we didn’t say “important” but “relevant” information.
+As you can see, we didn’t say “important” but “relevant”.

-- If you find something worth researching more about, but it is not related with your original purpose, you could start a new Market Research in the near future, but by now, it shouldn’t distract you.
+- If you find something worth investigating further about, but it is not related to your original goal, you can start a new Market Research in the near future.

-Do not look within the market for data that confirms your initial thoughts or suspects.
+Don’t look for data that confirms your initial thoughts.

-You would never imagine how common is starting a market research with a previous idea of what the conclusions should look like.
+You would never imagine how common it is to start a market research with a preliminary idea of what the conclusions should be like.

-- Read the results without any previous judgement.
+- Read the results without any prior judgement.

 - Be open to unexpected conclusions.

-You could think that with all the previous steps accomplished you would have a perfect Market research, but you would be missing the most important part: Identifying customer Insights.
+You might think that with all the previous steps carried out, you would obtain a perfect Market research, but you would be missing the most important part: To Identify customer Insights.

 4. Identify Customer Insights